Senior Essay

 Timeline

-• Enroll in Econ 491a (not necessary if you are doing a senior essay out of a fall seminar)
+- Enroll in Econ 4491 (not necessary if you are doing a senior essay out of a fall seminar)

-• 2-term senior essays must be submitted on or before Wednesday, April 3, 2024 at 4:30 pm via email to Shannon Preston, Economics Undergraduate Registrar, at shannon.preston@yale.edu.
-Late essays will not be accepted without a Dean’s note.
+- 2-term senior essays must be submitted on or before Wednesday, April 1, 2026 at 4:30 pm via email to Maria Volonte, Undergraduate Registrar, at maria.volonte@yale.edu.
+Late essays will be accepted only with a Dean’s Extension.
+Essays that are submitted after the deadline without a Dean's Extension will receive a grade penalty (which will grow with the length of the delay).

-• Advisor’s Reports with grades and comments and Reader’s Reports with grades and comments are usually available by the end of reading week in the Economics Undegraduate Registrar’s Office.
+- Advisor’s Reports with grades and comments and Reader’s Reports with grades and comments are usually available by the end of reading week in the Economics Undergraduate Registrar’s Office.

 Guide and Testimonials from the Class of 2023